-For purposes of this Plan and this document, your eligible earnings include your base pay plus any shift differentials, regularly scheduled overtime, unscheduled overtime, holiday pay, sick pay, vacation pay and call-out pay.
+For purposes of this plan and this document, your eligible earnings include your base pay plus any shift differentials, regularly scheduled overtime, unscheduled overtime, holiday pay, sick pay and vacation upgrade pay.

-Your eligible earnings do not include Employee Incentive Plan (EIP) bonuses, any relocation pay, educational reimbursements, premium pay, vacation lump-sum payments and/or cash awards.

-In addition, for purposes of the Company match and profit-sharing contributions to the Plan, eligible earnings do not include unscheduled overtime, premium pay or call-out pay.
+Your eligible earnings do not include bonuses, vacation lump-sum payments, educational reimbursements, per diems, and other cash awards and allowances.
+In addition, for purposes of the Company match contribution to the Plan, your eligible earnings do not include unscheduled overtime, call-out pay and premium pay.